Optimystics/frapps/README.md

 ![fractal app 2](https://github.com/user-attachments/assets/74865a69-e3b1-4905-9cab-2120d7c17ff6)

-### Frapps is a modular, open-source toolkit for building and implementing fractal apps on Ethereum (or other EVM-based blockchain networks).
+### Frapps is a modular toolkit for building and implementing fractal apps on Ethereum (or other EVM-based blockchain networks).

 Fractal apps enable communities to make collective decisions through [fractal democracy](https://optimystics.io/fractal-democracy) - an innovative framework that scales human coordination while fostering genuine engagement.
 At its foundation lies the [Respect Game](https://optimystics.io/respectgame), where participants earn reputation (called [Respect](https://optimystics.io/respect)) through peer evaluation of their contributions.
 This reputation then enables sophisticated governance processes, from council formation to resource allocation.

 For a complete understanding of how these tools transform community coordination, we encourage you to explore the [Optimystics Toolkit](http://optimystics.io/tools).
 There you'll find in-depth documentation of how frapps enables: